martinbreuss/BreussLabPublic/CREPE/README.md

 ## Installation

 CREPE runs with few dependencies and a simple conda environment.
+The simplest install method might be to download and extract the tarball.
+However, cloning this repository should also work.
+In any case, the following instructions will help you prepare the files and environment needed for CREPE to run.

 ### 1. To begin, download the env.yaml file and run the following command: